Churchill Downs (CHDN)

 Churchill Downs Trailing 12-Month Operating Margin (GAAP)

-This quarter, Churchill Downs generated an operating margin profit margin of 14.3%, down 5.7 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+This quarter, Churchill Downs generated an operating margin profit margin of 18.5%, down 1.8 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share